HAWTHORNE POLICE GUIDE TO HOMELESS ENCAMPMENTS

 OUR APPROACH

-The Hawthorne Police Department’s strategy in addressing homeless encampments is guided by the City’s five-year plan outlined in Resolution 8015 (January 2017).
-Our approach in how we address homeless encampments is founded on the three key values of Compassion, Collaboration, and Inclusion.
+The Hawthorne Police Department’s strategy for addressing homeless encampments is guided by the City’s five-year plan outlined in Resolution 8015 (January 2017).
+Our approach is built on three key values: Compassion, Collaboration, and Engagement.

 COMPASSION